-One of the most important goals of testing is to estimate the risk that an aneurysm may burst, or rupture, and to compare the risk of rupture to the risks of surgery.
-If an aortic aneurysm is detected, tests such as abdominal ultrasound can be used to closely follow any change in the size or other aspect of the aneurysm and help measure the risk for rupture.
+One of the most important goals of testing is to estimate the risk that an aneurysm may burst, or rupture.
+The risk of rupture is compared to the risks of surgery.
+Tests such as abdominal ultrasound can be used to closely follow any change in the aneurysm and help measure the risk for rupture.

 If you have an aortic aneurysm, you need close medical monitoring and possibly treatment.